• About

 Jump to Recipe Jump to Video Print Recipe

-These unique cookies are soft and chewy, loaded with gooey chocolate chips, and have a deep caramel-y flavor from nutty brown butter, like these brown butter snickerdoodles.
+These unique cookies are soft and chewy, loaded with gooey chocolate chips, and have a deep caramel-y flavor from nutty brown butter, like these brown butter snickerdoodles and apple turnovers with brown butter.
 Likely to become your go-to chocolate chip cookie recipe!

 Chewy and crisp brown butter chocolate chip cookies arranged on parchment paper.